 We found the Base 4.0 to be the least comfortable model amongst its other competitors in this review, but we'll start off with the positives.
 It doesn't itch whatsoever, and we didn't experience any chafing under the arms.
 And if you're into showing off your upper body, this product should be your top choice.

-We were constantly readjusting the sleeves and waist of this base layer.
-We wished for longer sleeves in this model, as seen in the also form-fitting, but better performing, Arc'teryx Rho AR.
+We were continually readjusting the sleeves and waist of this base layer.
+We wished for longer sleeves.
 As the thumb loops caused discomfort when utilizing them, we pretty much avoided them all together.
 Even the neck fit too tightly, uncomfortably and constantly reminding us that it was there and leading to some chafing in extended use.

 Under Armour was one of the first companies to popularize the tight fitting base layers that have become ubiquitous amongst athletic apparel companies.
 This popularity is difficult to understand given how uncomfortable this top is to wear.
-Lastly, in terms of style, this top is best left under cover of other layers, unless there's someone you're trying to impress with your physique.
+Lastly, regarding style, this top is best left under cover of other layers, unless there's someone you're trying to impress with your physique.

-Coming in 27% slower in our soaked to dry test than the fastest-drying top from Helly Hansen, this contender lands in the middle of the pack.
-Although our test provides a good starting ground for understanding a base layer's performance in this metric, it did have some limitations.
+This contender lands in the middle of the pack regarding drying speed when we soaked it and hung it to dry.
 We expect this model to dry even faster when worn than when suspended from a clothes hanger.
 As the tight-fitting fabric stretches over the torso, its surface area contact to the air will increase and speed up the drying process.

 Through our experiences with this product, we think the Under Armour commercials portray the best uses of this product pretty accurately; the Base 4.0 is designed for high intensity, low duration athletic activities like football, soccer, or other organized sports in cold weather.
 It will feel pretty great underneath a jersey during an outdoor winter match or game.
 Its strengths in breathability and wicking overshadow its deficiencies in comfort and layering, and using it during periods of high intensity will counteract its lack of insulation.

-Costing $85, this base layer is the fifth-least expensive model in this review.
-However, it only offers a solid value if you intend using it within its limited applications, or to show off some juicy pecs and 'ceps.
-For $60, you can take home the Best Buy winner, The North Face Warm, which ranks better in our fleet.
+Costing $85, this base layer is expensive for a lightweight synthetic top.
+It only offers a solid value if you intend using it within its limited applications, or showing off some juicy pecs and 'ceps.

 OutdoorGearLab Member Reviews